 We analyze data about your interactions with our services to help us build better products.
 For example, it may help us discover that it's taking people too long to complete a certain task or that they have trouble finishing steps at all.
 We can then redesign that feature and improve the product for everyone.

-and spreadsheet s).
+What data is processed and spreadsheet s).
 Google Dashboard allows you to manage information associated with specific products.